krschroeder/baseframe_js/src/readmes/_readme.md

 # Base_Frame Plugins &amp; Common JS

 Common and needed JavaScript functionality for websites.
-The scripting features plugins for collapsible sections, popups, parallaxin, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling (without jQuery), throttled resizing, querystring parameter filtering and some more.
+The scripting features plugins for collapsible sections, popups, parallaxing elements, tabs and more.
+It features utilities for setting and getting cookies, smooth scrolling (without jQuery), throttled resizing, querystring parameter filtering and more.
 The plugin's are configurable and consistent.
-This scriping is designed to be imported in easily so you can start building!
+This scripting is designed to be imported in easily so you can start building!

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)